benetech/martus.martus-build/BuildFiles/Documents/client/README.txt

 Bug fixes and cleanup, including:
 - You no longer must select language separately for login screen and main UI
-- Added a graphics setting to avoid Martus crashes on certain versions of Mac OSX with certain hardware/graphics/video drivers.
 - Fixed issue running in right-to-left languages (e.g. Arabic, Farsi) where data entered could be displayed outside of field boxes when editing a record
 - Improved behavior when creating a copy of a record that had versions